meshguy/meshkit/README.md

 ### 2.2 Download, Configure, Build, Install

 MeshKit source code is maintained in a world-readable git repository, located at https://bitbucket.org/fathomteam/meshkit.git.
-By default, MeshKit uses a GNU Autotools-based configuration process.
+By default, MeshKit uses a GNU Autotools-based configuration process (Linux/OSX).
+CMake-based configuration is available for Linux/MacOS have been tested for a few configurations^^(see sample CMake commandline arguments below).

 The following steps should be used to configure, build, and install MeshKit:

   - Unpack the source tarball into a directory referred to below as <MK_DIR> and change directory into that location.
   - Execute ‘autoreconf –fi’.
 This executes a series of tools in the autotools suite, storing some generated files in the ‘config’ subdirectory.